 Houston Child Pornography Defense Lawyer: The Charles Johnson Law Firm

-Attorney Charles Johnson defends against sexual assault allegations throughout Texas, no matter how small or large the city.
+Attorney Charles Johnson defends against sexual assault allegations throughout the country in Federal Court, no matter how small or large the city.
 He has developed a unique understanding of the dynamics of these very serious cases.
 His competent, aggressive and thorough representation has made him a leading criminal defense attorney in dealing with sex and pornography related criminal charges.

 Defending in these areas is a very specialized area of criminal defense.
 Unfortunately, the very accusations themselves are often treated as conclusive proof of criminal activity.
 If Houston Lawyer Charles Johnson is retained at an early stage in the investigation, he is sometimes able to avoid charges altogether.
 At a minimum he is often able to avoid the trauma and embarrassment of his client being arrested at home or at the workplace by contacting law enforcement and the court in order to make the necessary arrangements.